TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Object Detection -- Detailed Design.md

 ### *Interface with Safety and Power:*

 #### Outputs
- - Sends glag if camrea fails or image quality drops
+ - Sends flag if camera fails or image quality drops

 #### Purpose
  - Fail-safe operation
  - Allows the robot to fall back to default waypoint navigation if camera becomes unavailable

-## 3D Model of Custom Mechanical Components

-Should there be mechanical elements, display diverse views of the necessary 3D models within the document.
-Ensure the image's readability and appropriate scaling.
-Offer explanations as required.

 ## Buildable Schematic